RainBowSheepx/MCPE.AlphaServerSharp/README.md

 # MCPE.AlphaServer

 This is a Minecraft Pocket Edition server targeted for MinecraftPE Alpha v0.8.1.
+Currently it is better than [NostalgiaCore](https://github.com/kotyaralih/NostalgiaCore).

 The goal is to replace/provide a better documented alternative PocketMine, as it was made in PHP with little understanding of how the internals actually work.